kencx/sxkcd/README.md

 With a relatively small dataset, it processes queries really quickly in <40ms.

 The frontend is a reactive static site built with Svelte.
-It fetches responses to your queries from the backend Go server which provides a query API for the in-memory database.
+It fetches responses to your queries from the backend Go server, which provides a query API for the in-memory database.

 Try it out [here](https://sxkcd.cheo.dev)!

->sxkcd is entirely inspired by [classes.wtf](https://github.com/ekzhang/classes.wtf)
+>To update the database, a cronjob runs `scripts/refresh.sh` every Tuesday, Thursday and
+>Saturday morning to download and reindex the latest dataset.
+So expect some delay for
+>the newest comic.

 ## Usage
 ```bash